4.15. Advanced Topics

 sec = np.array([3, 0, 5, 1, 1, 2, ...])

-By default, ray direction vectors are normalized, if this isn’t needed, you can provide normalize=False:
+By default, ray direction vectors are normalized.
+If this isn’t required, you can provide normalize=False:

 mask = np.array([0, 1, 0, 1, ...], dtype=bool)